-Martha O'Bryan Center, Pruitt Library, ConnectHome Nashville
+Martha O'Bryan Center, Pruitt Library, ConnectHome Nashville Needed Resources:

-D.4.2 Partner with internet providers to expand access to affordable internet access

-This project looks to establish partnerships with internet providers to expand access and marketing of affordable internet packages to residents within the target area.
+To be determined 4.2 Partner with internet providers to expand access to affordable internet access This project looks to establish partnerships with internet providers to expand access and marketing of affordable internet packages to residents within the target area.
 Many providers are moving towards offering affordable internet packages, though awareness is limited.
 This project would look to partner these services with community providers to broaden awareness and access.

-Implementation Lead: MDHA

-Implementation Partner: Martha O'Bryan Center
+Implementation Lead: MDHA Implementation Partner: Martha O'Bryan Center Needed Resources: To be determined

+Early Action Activity

-In November 2017, the ConnectHome Initiative, in partnership with JobsPlus Nashville and Comcast, established an initiative to remove barriers to accessing internet.
-Hosting a community event, the initiative provided a venue for residents to request forgiveness of debt older than 12 months, clear collections/charge offs with the Credit Bureau, set up new accounts, set up installation appointments and receive 3 months of free internet service.
+• In November 2017, the ConnectHome Initiative, in partnership with Jobs Plus Nashville and Comcast, established an initiative to remove barriers to accessing internet.
+Hosting a community event, the initiative provided an venue for residents to request forgiveness of debt older than 12 months, clear collections charge offs with the Credit Bureau, set up new accounts, set up installation appointments and receive 3 months of free internet service.

+COMMUNITY SPOTLIGHT